tyleryouk/00os-origin/1000xbrain/system/autonomous/operational_feedback/current_state.md

-# Current Autonomous System State

-**Last Updated**: 2025-06-11 10:20:15
-**Cycle Number**: 3
-**Current Phase**: Implementation
-**Status**: Completed
-**Next Phase**: Verification

-## Phase History

-1. **Cycle Initiation**:
-   * Status: Completed
-   * Date: 2025-06-08 09:15:22

-2. **Research**:
-   * Status: Completed
-   * Date: 2025-06-09 14:30:45
-   * Output: 1000xbrain/system/autonomous/operational_feedback/research_findings.md

-3. **Planning**:
-   * Status: Completed
-   * Date: 2025-06-10 11:45:33
-   * Output: 1000xplans/system/plan.md

-4. **Implementation**:
-   * Status: Completed
-   * Date: 2025-06-11 10:15:22
-   * Output: 1000xbrain/system/autonomous/operational_feedback/implementation_log.md

-5. **Verification**:
-   * Status: Pending
-   * Next Command: `run command:system/autonomous/5`

-## Current Tasks Completed

-* Implemented full logic for cycle initiation in 1.md
-* Created verification-principles.md knowledge file
-* Enhanced verification-process.md with principles
-* Completed research-principles.md with comprehensive content
-* Removed duplicate command file (standardizing on numeric filenames)

-## Implementation Summary

-High-priority and medium-priority tasks from the plan have been completed.
-The system now has improved cycle initiation logic with state management, comprehensive verification principles knowledge, and completed research principles knowledge.

-## Next Command

-The next command to execute is:
-`run command:system/autonomous/5`

-This command will verify all implemented changes and confirm they meet the requirements and quality standards.
+# Current Autonomous Workflow State

+**Last Updated**: 2025-06-12 17:30:15
+**Current Phase**: Cycle Completed
+**Current Cycle**: 3
+**Next Command**: `run command:system/autonomous/1` (to start a new cycle)

+## Recent Actions

+* Implemented major changes workflow as part of enhancement cycle #3
+* Verified implementation of all components
+* Refined approach to address identified issues
+* Completed the enhancement cycle with all documentation updated
+* Updated commands index to reflect new Major Changes commands

+## Cycle Summary

+* The cycle focused on implementing the Major Changes workflow structure
+* All implementation goals were achieved successfully
+* Future enhancement plans were documented for guidelines integration
+* The system is now ready for testing the Major Changes workflow
+* A new cycle can be initiated to address the identified enhancement needs

+## Future Plans

+Based on refinement results, the next cycle should focus on:

+1. **Guidelines Integration in Workflows**
+   * Update both autonomous and major-changes commands to explicitly read relevant guidelines

+2. **README Standardization**
+   * Establish clear policy on when README.md files should be used

+3. **Specialized Knowledge Development**
+   * Create additional knowledge files for specific change types

+## Next Steps Recommendation

+* Run tests on the Major Changes workflow implementation
+* When ready, start a new enhancement cycle with:
+  `run command:system/autonomous/1`